 On October 11th, the Administration's proposed changes to the Rule of Public Charge, due to go into effect on October 15th, were blocked by federal judges in three states.
 Read about their ruling here..

-On August 12, 2019, the Trump Administration announced that its proposed revision to the Rule of Public Charge will go into effect on October 15th.
-This rule reverses longstanding public policy that allowed nutrition, health, housing and other public benefits to be used without causing "public charge" consequences.
-What this means is that immigrants who enter the country legally and apply to become permanent residents may be denied permanent resident status if they receive government benefits, such as food stamps and subsidized housing.
+The proposed revisions reversed longstanding public policy that allowed nutrition, health, housing and other public benefits to be used without causing "public charge" consequences.
+What this would have meant is that immigrants who enter the country legally and apply to become permanent residents risked being denied permanent resident status if they received government benefits, such as food stamps and subsidized housing.
 Immigrants who do not apply for public benefits will be more likely to be granted permanent resident status.

 Standard Driver's License vs REAL ID Driver's license

 To get a learner's permit, driver’s license, or Mass ID in Massachusetts, you need to provide proof of citizenship or lawful presence, a Social Security number, and Massachusetts residency.
 The documentation being required is more rigorous than previously required.
 Learn what documents you can use here.

 This is particularly important for people who have expired green cards.
 If your green card has expired, you need to renew your green card and then return to the Registry of Motor Vehicles (RMV).
 It can take 5-8 months to get the new green card.
 With the receipt notice, people can make an appointment with U.S. Citizenship & Immigration Services (USCIS) to get their passport stamped.